psyomn/sclack/Demo.markdown

 This creates a helper that can be instantiated.
 In the case of this project, we instantiate a tilehelper per tileset.
 If we have a resonable amount of tilesets it's not too memory costly.
 You can notice a `lazy` there as well.
-That is used to delay the loading of the file.
+That is used to delay the loading of the graphics file until it is needed.
+This would allow for nicer execution if we had a few many tilesets to load this way, since instead of loading everything in one shot, resources are loaded as needed, and making execution seem rather smooth.

 For this application we kept things simple, and created a `TileManager`.
 The `TileManager` provides shorthands to access the different tiles of each tilesets, by providing it a tileset identifier (in this case we have ''fan'' and ''dun'' as the two identifiers), and a tile id.

 ````scala
 package sclack.tech